-When the run/stop switch is turned on, the idle air control motor will move to the starting position and the fuel pump will be energized for several seconds, making an audible buzz.
+With alpha-N fuel control, the proper engine starting procedure must be followed.
+When the run/stop switch is turned on, the ETC system runs an auto-calibration routine that establishes the zero (closed throttle) position.
+During this time, the check engine light is on and the fuel pump is energized for several seconds, making an audible buzz.
 Do not press the starter button until the check engine light goes out and the fuel pump stops buzzing.